lazka/rolldown-minify-cvise/README.md

 * `cvise --not-c test.sh index.js` and wait a few minutes until it's done.

-Afters it's done see `index.js` for the reduced test case.
+After it's done see `index.js` for the reduced test case.